 Freight factoring pays you faster for work you've already done, usually within 24 hours of the load being verified.
 You submit your paperwork to the factoring company instead of the broker, and they handle the rest.

-A unique perspective: Brokers Bid
+A different take: Brokers Bid

 Factoring companies typically fund you the same day invoices are submitted, and you can get paid as often as you choose.
 They also accept invoices 24 hours a day via fax or email.